tschinz/tt-rss_reeder_theme/README.md

 [TinyTinyRSS Reeder Theme](http://zawiki.dyndns.org/doku.php/tschinz:tt-rss_reeder)
 ================================

-This is an attempt to simulate the Reeder feeling in the TinyTinyRSS Reader.yangsu/sublime-vhdl) for Sublime Text 2
+This is an attempt to simulate the Reeder feeling in the TinyTinyRSS Reader.

 ---